-Dear Neighbors, Clark County Fire District 6 is in its 62nd year of serving our community.
+Dear Neighbors, Clark County Fire District 6 is in its 63rd year of serving our community.
 From providing fire protection beginning in 1954, we grew to provide Paramedic-level Advanced Life Support emergency medical services starting in 1981.
-The District now employs over 60 personnel and has 35 volunteers using the latest techniques and tactics to better serve you.
+The District now employs over 60 personnel and has 35 volunteers using the latest techniques, technology and tactics to better serve you.
 Also, please join us on Facebook! or Sign up for our email Newsletter ~ Chief Jerry Green

 Click here to view the Firefighter/Paramedic Eligibility Roster established 9/10/2015

 Click Here to View Firefighter Eligibility Roster established 9/8/2015